-- 1.1 The Developer is responsible for ensuring compliance with this approval and the Conditions of the approval by an employee, agent, contractor or invitee of the Developer. - 1.2 Where these Conditions refer to "Council" in relation to requiring Council to approve or to be satisfied as to any matter, or conferring on the Council a function, power or discretion, that role of the Council may be fulfilled in whole or in part by a delegate appointed for that purpose by the Council. - 1.3 All conditions of this approval must be undertaken and completed to the satisfaction of Council, at no cost to Council. - 1.4 All conditions, works, or requirements of this approval must be undertaken and completed prior to the issue of the Compliance Certificate for the Survey Plan, unless otherwise stated. - 1.5 Where applicable, infrastructure requirements of this approval must be contributed to the relevant authorities, at no cost to Council prior, to the issue of the Compliance Certificate for the Survey Plan, unless otherwise stated. - 1.6 The following further Development Permits must be obtained prior to the commencement of any works associated with its purposes: - 1.6.1 Operational Works: - (i) Road Works; and - (ii) Access Works. - 1.7 Unless otherwise stated, all works must be designed, constructed and maintained in accordance with the relevant Council policies, guidelines and standards. - 1.8 All engineering drawings/specifications, design and construction works must comply with the requirements of the relevant Australian Standards and must be approved, supervised and certified by a Registered Professional Engineer of Queensland.
+- 1.1 The Developer is responsible for ensuring compliance with this approval and the Conditions of the approval by an employee, agent, contractor or invitee of the Developer. - 1.2 Where these Conditions refer to "Council" in relation to requiring Council to approve or to be satisfied as to any matter, or conferring on the Council a function, power or discretion, that role of the Council may be fulfilled in whole or in part by a delegate appointed for that purpose by the Council. - 1.3 All conditions of this approval must be undertaken and completed to the satisfaction of Council, at no cost to Council. - 1.4 All conditions, works, or requirements of this approval must be undertaken and completed prior to the issue of the Compliance Certificate for the Survey Plan, unless otherwise stated. - 1.5 All services must be contained within each proposed lot. - 1.6 All buildings must be clear of the proposed boundaries.